General DiSC® questions

 Source: Everything DiSC® Manual, page 97-98

 How long does it take to take the DiSC test?

 It takes about 15 minutes to complete the questionnaire.
-You'll answer approximately 80 questions for an Everything DiSC questionnaire.
-Computerized adaptive testing is used so you could have more or fewer questions depending on how easily your style is determined.
-DiSC Classic uses a 28-item forced choice questionnaire and it can take longer for people to answer.
+You'll answer approximately 80 questions for an Everything DiSC assessment.
+Computerized adaptive testing is used so you could have more or fewer questions depending on how many answers are needed to determine your style.

 Where can I find a copy of my DiSC profile?